columnflow/columnflow/docs/user_guide/02_03_transition.md

 Use `--hist-producer` in the command line to specify the histogram producer you intend to use.
 See the full [histogram producer documentation](./building_blocks/hist_producers.md) for more info.

-In short, histogram producers [continue to be task array functions](./task_array_functions.md#histogram-producers), however, they provide additional hooks to control different aspects of the histograming process:
+In short, histogram producers [continue to be task array functions](./task_array_functions.md#histogram-producers), however, they provide additional hooks to control different aspects of the histogramming process:

 - `create_hist(self, variables: list[od.Variable], task: law.Task) -> hist.Histogram`: Given a list of variables, creates and returns a new histogram, with arbitrary axes, binning and weight storage.
 - `fill_hist(self, h: hist.Histogram, data: dict[str, Any], task: law.Task) -> None`: Provided columnar data to fill (with fields `"category"`, `"process"`, `"shift"` (a string) and `"weight"`), controls the way this data is filled into the histogram.